5 Days in Nicaragua – ‘Land Of Lakes & Volcanos’

 When we got back down the base of the volcano we waited for our chicken bus to head back to Leon.

 —-> MUST PACK ITEM — hiking boots!
 You will want a good strong pair of these for this hike.
-We have Merrells and they worked great and kept us blister-free!
+I have Merrells and they worked great and kept me blister-free!

 Book this tour (& so much more!) here